 In the year 1862, Col. Edmund Smyth discovered the Pushpawati Valley.
 Then, in the year 1931, there were 3 British Mountaineers (Frank Smythe, R.L.
 Holdsworth, and Eric Shipton) who came across the Valley after they lost their way when returning from their successful expedition to Mt.
 Kamet.
 Owing to the beauty of the place, they named the site ‘Valley of Flowers’.
 Later on, Frank wrote a book for publicizing the Valley as well.

-More so, in the year 1982, the Valley became a National Park and, presently, is a World Heritage Site.
+In addition, the Valley became a National Park in the year 1982, and presently, is a World Heritage Site.

 The Valley is revered for the wide variety of flora and fauna that is housed therein.
 In fact, there are several endangered animals that are found in the Valley.
 These include red fox, snow leopard, musk deer, Asiatic Bear, and blue sheep.